agile-students-fall2025/1-project-proposal-cropbenders/README.md

-# Project Proposal

-# AgriLink: A Farmer-to-Market Web Platform

-# What and Why?

-AgriLink is a web application that connects smallholder farmers in Ghana directly with buyers, such as market vendors, restaurants, and households.
-It allows farmers to list their produce, set prices, and advertise availability, while buyers can search, filter, and contact farmers to purchase fresh goods.

-Farmers in often face challenges such as:

-Limited access to buyers beyond their immediate community.

-Dependence on middlemen who take a large share of profits.

-Lack of visibility on fair pricing and market demand.

-AgriLink addresses these issues by providing:

-A digital marketplace for direct farmer-to-buyer transactions.

-Tools for farmers to advertise and manage their products.

-A platform for buyers to discover fresh produce at competitive prices.

-This will empower farmers economically, improve market efficiency, and enhance food accessibility for communities.

-# For Who?

-Smallholder farmers – List produce, reach new buyers, and earn fair prices.

-Market vendors and restaurants – Source fresh produce directly from farmers.

-Households – Buy farm products without relying on middlemen.

-NGOs and agricultural cooperatives – Use the platform to connect and support farmer groups.

-# How?

-From an end-user’s perspective, AgriLink will include:

-Farmer Profiles & Listings – Farmers register, upload product details (name, quantity, price, availability), and add photos.

-Product Search & Filters – Buyers search by product type, price range, or location.

-Buyer-Farmer Communication – Simple contact system (e.g., phone/email integration) for direct negotiation.

-Basic Dashboard – Farmers can track what they have listed and see buyer interest.

-# Team Members

-Godbless Osei
-Bismark Buer
-Gharbin Benard
+# Project Title

+**AgriLink: A Farmer-to-Market Web Platform**

+## What and Why?

+**AgriLink** is a web application that connects smallholder farmers directly with buyers such as market vendors, restaurants, and households.
+It enables farmers to list their produce, set fair prices, and advertise availability, while buyers can easily search, filter, and connect with farmers to purchase fresh goods.

+Farmers often face challenges such as:

+* **Limited access to buyers** beyond their immediate community.
+* **Dependence on middlemen** who take a large share of profits.
+* **Lack of visibility** on fair pricing and market demand.

+**AgriLink** addresses these issues by creating:

+* A **digital marketplace** for direct farmer-to-buyer transactions.
+* Simple **tools for farmers** to advertise and manage their products.
+* A transparent platform for **buyers to discover fresh produce** at competitive prices.

+This solution empowers farmers economically, increases market efficiency, and improves food accessibility for communities.

+## For Whom?

+**Target Users:**

+* **Smallholder farmers** – to list produce, reach new buyers, and earn fair prices.
+* **Market vendors and restaurants** – to source fresh produce directly from farmers.
+* **Households** – to buy farm products without relying on middlemen.
+* **NGOs and agricultural cooperatives** – to connect and support farmer groups.

+## How?

+From an end-user’s perspective, **AgriLink** will offer:

+* **Farmer Profiles & Listings** – Farmers register, upload product details (name, quantity, price, availability), and add photos.
+* **Product Search & Filters** – Buyers search by product type, price range, or location.
+* **Buyer-Farmer Communication** – Built-in contact system (phone/email integration) for direct negotiation.
+* **Basic Dashboard** – Farmers track listed products and monitor buyer interest.

+## Scope

+AgriLink is scoped appropriately for a semester project:

+* **Ambitious enough:** Requires user authentication, farmer/buyer roles, database storage for products, and searchable/filterable listings.
+* **Not too difficult:** Payment integration and logistics (delivery) will be excluded in the MVP.
+The initial focus will be on listings, search, and farmer–buyer connection.
+Advanced features (e.g., ratings, analytics, mobile money) can be considered in future iterations.

+## Team
+* Godbless Osei
+* Bernard Gharbin
+* Bismark Buernotey Buer